 There’s a lot to like about T-Mobile and its network technology.
 Given the size, reliability, and advanced technology employed by T-Mobile’s network, it should come as no surprise that there are several MVNO carriers that operate on T-Mobile’s network.

-Some of the best MVNO carriers that currently have agreements with T-Mobile are Lycamobile, Mint, Net10 Wireless, Republic Wireless, Simple Mobile, Straight Talk, Ting Mobile, Tracfone, and US Mobile.
+Some of the best MVNO carriers that currently have agreements with T-Mobile are Lycamobile, Mint, Net10 Wireless, Simple Mobile, Straight Talk, Ting Mobile, Tracfone, and US Mobile.
 Of these, Lycamobile, Mint, and Simple Mobile rely on T-Mobile exclusively, whereas the others use multiple host networks.

 |MVNO Carrier||Host Network(s)||Plan Overviews and Reviews|